RapidRiverSoftware/rapidriversoftware.github.io/README.md

 Please open a PR and assign it to Calum for review.

+## Quick Guides
+This section provides a summary of the ways different types of content can be added.

+### Creating a page
+1. Add your new page in the `/pages` directory
+2. Make sure to set the `permalink` of the page in the frontmatter
+3. Add the page link to the top navigation

 ### To create a blog post:

 1. Copy an existing post in the `blog/_posts` directory, edit the file name and "front matter" accordingly.